How To Keep Cool In Bed At Night

 9. Choose cotton or linen bedding

-The material you both sleep on and have covering you can make a huge difference to how cool you feel at night.
+The material you both sleep on and have covering you can make a big difference to how cool you feel at night.

 I recommend using bedding made from natural fibers, such as cotton or linen.
 It might also help to only sleep with a sheet covering you instead of any thicker bedding like duvets or blankets.
 Put the winter bedding away and keep it light in the summer, if you haven’t done so already.